zordone/wasm-mandelbrot/README.md

 - The context switching overhead should be neglidgeable compared to the speed win of native code.
 - I excluded the copying time from my measurements, so that's not what makes it slower than expected.

+The similar speed of the native test runs means that the JavaScript baseline version is already running at close to native speed (at least in this example), which is a huge compliment to the modern JavaScript engines.

+Measured in Chrome and Firefox, on MacOS.
+The results are very similar.

 That's all I have so far.